History of Samuel L. Jackson in Timeline

 June 2022: Criticism of Clarence Thomas

-Following the Supreme Court's decision to overturn Roe v.
-Wade in June 2022, Samuel L. Jackson criticized Justice Clarence Thomas regarding the Loving v.
-Virginia ruling.
+In June 2022, following the Supreme Court's decision to overturn Roe v.
+Wade, Samuel L. Jackson criticized Justice Clarence Thomas, questioning his views on interracial marriage.

-As of 2022, Samuel L. Jackson has grossed more than $27 billion across 152 movies, making him the highest-grossing actor.
+As of 2022, according to data calculated by the Golden Globes, Samuel L. Jackson's movies grossed more than $27 billion across 152 movies, making him the highest-grossing actor.

-In 2022, Samuel L. Jackson was presented with his Oscar by friend and actor Denzel Washington at the 12th Annual Governors Awards.
+In 2022, Samuel L. Jackson received his Oscar presented by Denzel Washington at the 12th Annual Governors Awards.

 2022: Broadway Return in The Piano Lesson